chengr28/specialdlp/specialdlp/document/readme.en.txt

 Recommendation for using "Reduce Score" mode:

-* Turn "One File One Queue" on.
+* Enable "One File One Queue".
 The way to reducing score is a proportion method.
 This option is useful to remove leechers from queue.

-* Set credit system to "Lovelace" and turn all the punishing rules on.
+* Set credit system to "Lovelace" and enable all the punishing rules.
 Please DO NOT set the credit system to eMule official, because there are not any punishment rules.

-* Turn "Upload Ban" on.
+* Enable "Upload Ban".
 It can refuse SoftBan leechers downloading from us, but we will not refuse their uploading.

 * Change reducing score proportion to maximum.
 It can remove SoftBan leechers from upload queue effectively.

-* Turn "Anti-Banned" off or set it to "0".
+* Disable "Anti-Banned" or set it to "0".
 It will remove some leechers from banned list, even in HardBan.

-* Restart eMule if you change DLP mode.
+* Restart eMule if you change DLP banning method.
 AntiLeech is not running in connection life cycle.
 Some leechers which were connected will not be banned or reduced score after new DLP was loaded or changing mode ("Ban" and "Reduce Score") settings.